Stabilization of Integral Difference Equations by Solving a Corona Problem: Abstract

 \section{Abstract}

-This paper proposes a stabilizing state-feedback control law for vector-valued state systems with a scalar control input, governed by a general class of integral difference equations that incorporate both pointwise and distributed input delays.
+This paper proposes a stabilizing state-feedback control law for vector-valued state systems with scalar control input, governed by a general class of integral difference equations that incorporate both pointwise and distributed input delays.
 The proposed controller is expressed through integral operators acting on the state and input histories over a finite time horizon.
-Closed-loop stability is established by characterizing the controller kernels as solutions to a convolution equation arising from a Corona problem.
-The existence of such solutions is ensured under a suitable spectral stabilizability condition, and a least-square procedure is implemented to find them numerically.
-The approach extends existing IDE stabilization results to more general settings, allowing for arbitrary numbers of pointwise delays affecting both the state and input, without requiring commensurability assumptions.
+Closed-loop stability is established by characterizing the controller kernels as solutions of a convolution equation arising from a Corona problem.
+The existence of such solutions is ensured under a suitable spectral stabilizability condition, and a least-squares procedure is implemented to find them numerically.
+The approach extends existing IDE stabilization results to more general settings, allowing for an arbitrary number of pointwise delays affecting both the state and input, without requiring commensurability assumptions.